BryanTorez/Honeypot-Lab/README.md

 <br />
 <br />
 <br />
-While we wait for T-Pot to be installed I wanted to show you their GitHub page because this includes a lot of documentation that you can take a look at if you ever encounter any issues or if you wanted to learn more about teapot scrolling down we see that teapot is the all-in-one multi- Honeypot platform and it really is I mean it supports over 20 plus honeypots and it has a lot of visualization options which is quite nice along with an animated live attack Maps AKA your pew pew maps.
-Scrolling down we have the table of content so this can include your requirements how you can download it and install it what to do when you first start and how you can access it: https://github.com/telekom-security/tpotce <br/>
+While we wait for T-Pot to be installed, I wanted to show you their GitHub page.
+This includes a lot of documentation that you can take a look at if you ever encounter any issues or if you want to learn more about T-Pot.
+Scrolling down, we see that T-Pot is an all-in-one Honeypot platform supporting over 20+ honeypots.
+It has a lot of visualization options which is quite nice along with animated live attack maps.
+Scrolling down we have the table of contents.
+This includes your requirements, how you can download it, install it, what to do when you first start, and how you can access it.: https://github.com/telekom-security/tpotce <br/>
 <br />
 <img src="https://snipboard.io/oxTfNi.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />